-- 1. a stable, effective governance model that is capable of providing a strong vision and continuity of leadership; - 2. a clear and convincing statement regarding the membership and the role of the proposed Board of Trustees; - 3. a viable administrative structure capable of providing strong leadership for the school and making adequate provision for teacher, student, and parent input to decisions that affect the school: and - 4. effective written policies, rules, and/or bylaws needed to ensure the viability of the governance and administrative structures, and plans for the development of such policies and rules.
+1. a stable, effective governance model that is capable of providing a strong vision and continuity of leadership;

+2. a clear and convincing statement regarding the membership and the role of the proposed Board of Trustees;

+3. a viable administrative structure capable of providing strong leadership for the school and making adequate provision for teacher, student, and parent input to decisions that affect the school; and a.
+Anticipated Sources of Funds: Discuss the level of funding you calculate will be generated by the per pupil allocation that you will be entitled to receive if you are awarded a charter.
+Indicate the amount and sources of additional funds, property, or other resources you expect will be available for the startup and operation of the proposed public charter school.
+Please indicate which of these represent firm commitments.

+4. effective written policies, rules, and/or bylaws needed to ensure the viability of the governance and administrative structures, and plans for the development of such policies and rules.